elijahmurray/open-print/docs/reference/Tests/brain_measurements.md

 ---
-title: VO2 max treadmill
+title: Brain measurements
 ---

-## VO2 max treadmill
+## Brain measurements

 Description of the test will go here.